 What does membership cost?

-The base price of an FNGLA membership is $370 and increases up to $790 based upon your company's total annual sales.
+The base price of an FNGLA membership is $380 and increases up to $815 based upon your company's total annual sales.
 More information on that here.

 How do I join as a member?
 Can I join online?
 How do I pay?

 You can join by visiting the Membership page on FNGLA's website.
 You can easily make your payment there.